 Mirroring places data files on more than one computer server to ensure it remains accessible to users.
 In synchronous mirroring, data is written to local and remote disk simultaneously.
 Writes from local storage are not acknowledged until a confirmation is sent from remote storage, thus ensuring the two sites have an identical data copy.
 Conversely, asynchronous local writes are considered to be complete before confirmation is sent from the remote server.

 Replication enables users to select the required number of replicas, or copies, of data needed to sustain or resume business operations.
-Data replication copies data from one location to another, providing an up-to-date copy to hasten disaster recovery.
+Data replication copies data from one location to another, providing an up-to-date copy to hasten DR.

-Recovery in-place, or instant recovery, allows users to temporarily run a production application directly from a backup VM instance, thus maintaining data availability while the primary VM is being restored.
+Recovery-in-place, or instant recovery, enables users to temporarily run a production application directly from a backup VM instance, thus maintaining data availability while the primary VM is being restored.
 Mounting a physical or VM instance directly on a backup or media server can hasten system-level recovery to within minutes.
 Recovery from a mounted image does result in degraded performance, since backup servers are not sized for production workloads.

 Storage snapshots capture a set of reference markers on disk for a given database, file or storage volume.
 Users refer to the markers, or pointers, to restore data from a selected point in time.
 Because it derives from an underlying source volume, an individual storage snapshot is an instance, not a full backup.
 As such, snapshots do not protect data against hardware failure.

 Snapshots are generally grouped in three categories: changed block, clones and CDP.
 Snapshots first appeared as a management tool within a storage array.
 The advent of virtualization added hypervisor-based snapshots.
 Snapshots may also be implemented by backup software or even via a VM.